oguzhan-prplbx/xkcdApp/README.md

-# Ultimate Guide to Deploying Django at Scale on AWS Elastic Container Service
+# Ultimate Guide to Securely Deploying Django at Scale on AWS Elastic Container Service

 ## Overview

 ### problems:
-session
-database
-logs
+1. **Session**: When you want to scale a monolithic framework such as Django, you probably want to avoid hitting your database too much.
+Django defaults to [database as the session storage](https://docs.djangoproject.com/en/dev/topics/http/sessions/#configuring-sessions), but in this post we will be creating a AWS ElastiCache Redis instance to write/read our sessions.
+2. **Static Files**: XKCD App will not require

+3. **Logs**:As this post is going to create many instances to serve the application, we

 ### Pre requisites

-we are going to use [xkcd library](https://pypi.org/project/xkcd/#description)
+- Some Django knowledge
+- Minimal Docker knowledge
+- Free-tier AWS Account
+- AWS CLI installed & AWS Credentials set up

+### Index

-Writing XKCD Django App
+**Writing XKCD Django App**
-0. creating virtualenvironment
+1. creating virtualenvironment
 1. installing django
 2. creating & migrating our models
 3. adding homepage view